-Rei Neil Greenbaum
+Re: Neil Greenbaum

-I spoke with Neil Greenbaum today about the upcoming Board meet img."
+I spoke with Neil Greenbaum today about the upcoming Board meeting.
 He was unclear if he could come because the unveiling of his father's gravestone may be scheduled around the same time and many people in his family would be coming in for that event.
 His assumption was that he would not be at the meeting.
-He's happy, of course, to stay on the board and by and large he had no pressing issues via a vis CXJE.
+He's happy, of course, to stay on the board and by and large he had no pressing issues vis a vis CIJE.

 I spoke with him briefly about the agenda of the upcoming meeting and he seemed to have no particulars issues on his plate.
-(He was impressed to hear that Chuck Ratner would be chairing the session on the Lead Communities at the meetings "That's what Mort can do," he said.
-The can get Chuck for this kind of thing.
-For JESNA we always had trouble signing Chuck up for anything,")
+(He was impressed to hear that Chuck Ratner would be chairing the session on the Lead Communities at the meeting: "That's what Mort can do," he said.
+"He can get Chuck for this kind of thing.
+For JESNA we always had trouble signing Chuck up for anything.")

-He did mention that he was going to be involved with the CJF continuity Commission.
+He did mention that he was going to be involved with the CJF Continuity Commission.
 For me, once again, it raised the issue of the conflict, or shall we say, "tension" between these two institution, although Neil himself raised no such question.